Gregg Treinish, Founder/Executive Director

 Contact Colleen at firstname.lastname@example.org or 406.624.3320 ext.
 707.

-Nick "Rusty" Rustigian joined ASC in 2016 as the Partnerships Coordinator.
+Nick "Rusty" Rustigian joined Adventure Scientists in 2016 as the Partnerships Coordinator.
 Rusty was born and raised in Massachusetts.
 He graduated from the University of Vermont with a degree in Geography.

 After chasing snow in the southern hemisphere, Rusty relocated to Seattle where he built a position for himself with the nonprofit arm of the Northwest Avalanche Center.
 He spent countless hours exploring the Cascades on foot, bike, and skis, but eventually decided to trade the big city for Bozeman.